-- 1. To configure server-side properties, open the ODBC Data Source Administrator where you created the DSN, then select the DSN and click Configure, then click Advanced Options, and then click Server Side Properties - 2.
-To create a server-side property, click Add, then type appropriate values in the Key and Value fields, and then click OK - 3.
-To edit a server-side property, select the property from the list, then click Edit, then update the Key and Value fields as needed, and then click OK - 4.
+- 1. To configure server-side properties, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, then click Advanced Options, and then click Server Side Properties. - To create a server-side property, click Add, then type appropriate values in the Key and Value fields, and then click OK.
+For example, to set the value of the MEM_LIMIT query option to 1 GB, type MEM_LIMIT in the Key field and then type 1000000000 in the Value field. - 3.
+To edit a server-side property, select the property from the list, then click Edit, then update the Key and Value fields as needed, and then click OK. - 4.
 To delete a server-side property, select the property from the list, and then click Remove.
-In the confirmation dialog box, click Yes

-- 5. To force the driver to convert server-side property key names to all lower case characters, select the Convert Key Name to Lower Case check box. - 6.
-To save your settings and close the Server Side Properties dialog box, click OK
+In the confirmation dialog box, click Yes. - 5.
+To configure the driver to convert server-side property key names to all lower-case characters, select the Convert Key Name to Lower Case check box. - 6.
+To save your settings and close the Server Side Properties dialog box, click OK.